a3rev/a3-lazy-load/readme.txt

 * There are no setting options for exclude /amp - Lazy Load is just never applied to the /amp endpoint
 * When the url is loaded in browser without /amp Lazy Load is applied

-= JETPACK SITE ACCELERATOR (Proton) =
+= JETPACK SITE ACCELERATOR (Photon) =

-This is an option that you turn on as the Jetpack Accelerator (Proton CDN images) has its own lazy load feature that needs to be OFF first to be able use a3 Lazy Load as your lazy Load engine.
+This is an option that you turn on as the Jetpack Accelerator (Photon CDN images) has its own lazy load feature that needs to be OFF first to be able use a3 Lazy Load as your lazy Load engine.
 Some users prefer to use a3 Lazy Load as it applies Lazy Load to videos and iframes as well as images.

 = WebP IMAGES =